Bethesda Softworks: 1990s

 In 1994, the company released its best-known project at the time, The Elder Scrolls: Arena.
-The game, the first in The Elder Scrolls role-playing video game series was the work of Programmer Julian LeFay, Director and Producer Vijay Lakshman as well as others.
+The first game in The Elder Scrolls role-playing video game series was the work of Programmer Julian LeFay, Director and Producer Vijay Lakshman as well as others.
 Several sequels have been released since including The Elder Scrolls II: Daggerfall, which was released in September 1996.

 Between 1994 and 1997, Bethesda was developing a space combat game titled The 10th Planet.
 It was a collaboration between Bethesda and Roland Emmerich's Centropolis Entertainment.
 During development, Centropolis chose to stop working on the game due to the company's commitments to its films.
 The project was never released.

 In 1995, Bethesda Softworks acquired Noctropolis developer Flashpoint Productions, which Brent Erickson had founded in 1992.

 In July 1995, Bruce Nesmith joined Bethesda as Senior Producer.

 In August 1995, Bethesda Softworks launched its website on the World Wide Web.

 In 1997, Bethesda acquired XL Translab, a Washington, D.C., graphics company that stemmed from the Catholic University School of Architecture and Planning.
 It was moved to Bethesda Softworks' Rockville headquarters.
 XL Translab had previously done work for PBS and Fortune 500 companies.
-By 1996, the company had become the third-biggest player in the privately held PC publishing industry after LucasArts and Interplay Entertainment with 75 employees by that year and revenues of $25 million by 1997.
+By 1996, Bethesda Softworks had become the third-biggest player in the privately held PC publishing industry after LucasArts and Interplay Entertainment with 75 employees by that year and revenues of $25 million by 1997.

 In June and July 1997, Bethesda announced a partnership with CBS Enterprises to produce the first-ever true companion PC series of games for the television series Pensacola: Wings of Gold.
 By December 1997, the first CD-ROM game was still in production.

-In 1997 and 1998, Bethesda released two The Elder Scrolls spin-offs based on Daggerfalls code—Battlespire and Redguard—neither of which enjoyed the success of Daggerfall and Arena.
-The downturn in sales was not limited just to The Elder Scrolls franchise, and the company considered filing for bankruptcy as a result.
+In 1997 and 1998, Bethesda released two The Elder Scrolls spin-offs based on Daggerfalls code,Battlespire and Redguard, neither of which were as successful as Daggerfall and Arena.
+The downturn in sales affected many of their games, and the company considered filing for bankruptcy as a result.

 In October 1999, Pete Hines joined Bethesda to head up its marketing department, running it as what he described as a one-man band.
-At the start of his tenure, the company had employed around 15 people in its Rockville headquarters.
+At the start of his tenure, the company had reduced to around 15 people in its Rockville headquarters.

 In 1999, Weaver and Robert A. Altman formed the holding company ZeniMax Media.
 In an interview with Edge, he described the company as being a top-level administrative structure rather than a "parent company" for its holdings, explaining that "ZeniMax and Bethesda for all intents and purposes are one thing.
 Bethesda has no accounting department, we have no finance, we have no legal, our legal department [and] our financial department is ZeniMax, we all operate as one unit."
 According to the designer Bruce Nesmith, Altman was principally interested in Bethesda's web development business at Vir2L Studios, not the game development aspect.
 ZeniMax acquired Media Technology in July 1999 and Bethesda Softworks was reorganized as a division of ZeniMax.
 By then Bethesda employed nearly 100 people.